 Do you have rooms that are larger than others that take a long time to heat up?
 Would you like to improve your home’s indoor air quality while saving energy?
 A zoned HVAC system could be the answer you’re looking for.
 But how does a zoned HVAC system work?

-Whereas a traditional heating and cooling system use a single furnace or heat pump to regulate the air temperature across the entire house, a zoned HVAC system works by regulating the air in individual areas or “zones.”
+Whereas a traditional heating and cooling system uses a single furnace or heat pump to regulate the air temperature across the entire house, a zoned HVAC system works by regulating the air in individual areas or “zones.”
 The number of zones you need is determined by the size of your house.

-If your current HVAC system is getting old and you’re considering a replacement, or maybe you’re just ready to try something new, try upgrading to a zoned HVAC system has many advantages.
+If your current HVAC system is getting old and you’re considering a replacement, or maybe you’re just ready to try something new, upgrading to a zoned HVAC system has many advantages.
 The professionals at A+ Heating & Cooling –Electrical have the experience to install and repair zoned systems and heat pumps.
 Call us today for a free estimate.

 When a furnace turns on, the heated air flows through the ductwork and into each room until it reaches a consistent temperature.
 This is fine, but if some rooms are colder than others at different parts of the day, this could make some rooms too hot while others are cold.
 A zoned heating and air conditioning system works by using dampers in the ductwork to regulate and direct airflow to specific areas of your home.
 A unit will cover one “zone” or a few rooms, and it may have its own thermostat or be controlled by a central thermostat.